darshit001/darshit001/README.md

 - 🔭 I’m currently working on **AIML Development.**

-- 👯 I’m looking to collaborate on **Heckathons and Open Source Contributions.**
+- 👯 I’m looking to collaborate on **Hackerthon and Open Source Contributions.**

 - 🤝 I’m looking for help with **Opensource Contributions.**